b-cubed-eu/documentation/src/content/docs/guides/b3verse.md

 [![articles status badge](https://b-cubed-eu.r-universe.dev/badges/:articles)](https://b-cubed-eu.r-universe.dev/articles)
 [![datasets status badge](https://b-cubed-eu.r-universe.dev/badges/:datasets)](https://b-cubed-eu.r-universe.dev/datasets)

-This guide provides an overview of the integration and maintenance of R packages designed for calculating biodiversity indicators from occurrence cubes.
+This guide provides an overview of the integration and maintenance of R packages designed for working with occurrence cubes.

 Suggestion citation:

-> Langeraert W, Desmet P, Van Daele T (2025). b3verse: A collection of R packages to calculate indicators from occurrence cubes. <https://docs.b-cubed.eu/guides/b3verse/>
+> Langeraert W, Desmet P, Van Daele T (2025). b3verse: A collection of R packages to work with occurrence cubes. <https://docs.b-cubed.eu/guides/b3verse/>

 <a href="https://b-cubed-eu.r-universe.dev/"><img src="/guides/b3verse/b3verse-logo.png" align="right" width="139" alt="b3verse logo" /></a>

 ## What is the b3verse?

-The **b3verse** is a collection of related R packages that streamline indicator calculation from occurrence cubes.
+The **b3verse** is a collection of related R packages that support the entire workflow of working with occurrence cubes.
+This includes data retrieval, cube simulation, data processing, exploration, indicator calculation, and uncertainty estimation.
 These packages are accessible and maintained via a [dedicated R-universe platform](https://b-cubed-eu.r-universe.dev/), ensuring continuous updates, easy distribution, and efficient [installation](#installation).

 In addition to the R packages, the **b3verse** also includes a dedicated [data package](https://doi.org/10.5281/zenodo.15181097), **b3data**, published in the [Frictionless Data](https://frictionlessdata.io/) format.
 This package provides datasets that can be used directly with the **b3verse software**, including example occurrence cubes and spatial reference layers.
 For more information, visit the [b3data documentation](https://docs.b-cubed.eu/guides/b3data/).